 As Bora Bora is a smallish island surrounded by ocean, it’s probably not surprising to hear that most activities are water-based and revolve around the stunning blue lagoon.

-On your second day in Bora Bora, book onto a snorkeling tour to meet some rays and sharks.
+On our second day in Bora Bora, we booked onto a snorkeling tour to meet some rays and sharks.

-There are certain spots where you’ll find tons of stingrays and reef sharks.
-They’re difficult to access alone though so go with a tour guide.
+There are certain snorkeling locations on the island where you’ll find tons of stingrays and reef sharks.
+They can be difficult to access alone though so you’ll want to go with a tour guide.

 Bora Bora is actually one of the only places in the world where you can go swimming with sharks.
-It’s a pretty unique experience!
 Don’t worry, the sharks are friendly.

 Snorkeling tours like this one include all of your snorkeling equipment so you don’t have to bring anything along.
 It also includes pick-up and drop-off from your hotel.